sowmyadsl/Restaurant-api/README.md

-# Local Business Look-up API
+# Restaurant API

-This is an API that includes data for local restaurants and shops.
-It includes pagination and serialization to return the businesses.
-The application uses scopes to return random business.
+This is an API that includes data for local restaurants.
+It includes serialization, versioning to return the businesses.
+The application uses scopes to return a random restaurant as well.

 Business information includes:
 * name